Andreansx/Networking-lab/projects/13-school-network/readme.md

 It looks to be a Cisco Catalyst 3850 24 PoE+.

 I wanted to see where the WLC was, but there was none.
-This confused me since from what I found, the APs (`AIR-CAP2602I-E-K9`) were a lightweight model which makes them usable only with a Wireless LAN Controller.
+This confused me since, from what I found later, the APs (`AIR-CAP2602I-E-K9`) were a lightweight model which makes them usable only with a Wireless LAN Controller.

 However, at home I looked more into the Catalyst 3850.
 At first it seemed like a typical L3 switch with PoE.